 As believers, if we are faithful to Christ’s call in our lives, we will face trouble in the world.
 Not just the troubles that everyone else faces.
 But troubles that come to us specifically because of our stand for Christ.
 We should not be surprised when we experience trouble because of our faith.
 Instead, we should be surprised if we do not.

-Later in this letter to the Corinthian church Paul details some of the light and momentary affliction that he had experienced.
+Later in this letter to the Corinthian church, Paul detailed some of the light and momentary afflictions that he had experienced.
 In 2 Corinthians 11:23-27, Paul recounts his imprisonments, beatings, stoning, shipwrecks, dangers, hard labor, sleeplessness, hunger, and exposure.
 Paul’s life as an apostle was anything but easy.
 It is hard to imagine persevering through all of that.